LudovicARHIMAN/BERRY_VAULT-Backend/README.md

 - Once your account is created, we establish a personal table in our server's database to store all your passwords.
 This essentially serves as your personal vault.

 **Master Password Security:**
-- Your master password is securely hashed and stored in the database using the bcrypt algorithm to perform a login.
+- Your master password is securely hashed and stored in the database using the bcrypt algorithm

 **Encryption and Decryption:**
 - Your master password plays a crucial role in encrypting and decrypting the information within your vault.
 Each time you want to perform these actions, you'll be required to provide your master password.